HughParsonage/grattan/README.md

 In addition:

 -   There are two 'Additional issues' in which undefined behaviour is detected via `clang-UBSAN` and `gcc-UBSAN`.
 These issues arise due to an issue with `RcppParallel`.
-The maintainers of `RcppParallel` appears to fixed these issues in a development version (downstream of <https://github.com/RcppCore/RcppParallel/pull/48>); however this version is yet to reach CRAN.
+The maintainers of `RcppParallel` appears to fixed these issues in a development version however this version is yet to reach CRAN.
 Accordingly, there are no changes in my package addressing these issues.